syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/toolbar.md

 | UndoRedoTool | This tool provides options to undo and redo the annotation actions performed in the PDF Viewer.|
 | AnnotationEditTool | This tool provides options to enable or disable the edit mode of annotation in the PDF Viewer.|

-## Show/Hide the default toolbar
+## Show/Hide the built-in toolbar

-The PDF Viewer has an option to show or hide the complete default toolbar.
+The PDF Viewer has an option to show or hide the complete built-in toolbar.
 You can achieve this by using the following two ways.,

 * **Show/Hide toolbar using enableToolbar API as in the following code snippet.**